 The American Diabetes Association says that people with diabetes should get a dilated eye exam from an optometrist or ophthalmologist at least once a year.
 Sometimes a diabetes doctor or eye doctor will advise people to go more often, depending on their blood sugar control, age, existing eye problems and other factors.

-- Even if you don’t have a history of eye problems
+- You don’t have a history of eye problems

-- Even if you don’t have any symptoms like floaters or dry eyes
+- You don’t have any symptoms like floaters or dry eyes

-- Even if you just got one a year ago
+- You just got one a year ago

-- Even if you don’t want to or are tired of doctor visits
+- You don’t want to or are tired of doctor visits

-The only way for eye problems to be found early—at a stage when they may be easier to treat—is to have those baby blues, browns, greens or hazels looked at by a pro on a regular basis.
+The only way for eye problems to be found early—at a stage when they may be easier to treat—is to have your eyes looked at by a pro on a regular basis.